Cryptolens/docs/basics/prodkeys.md

 </p>

 ## Key
-A (license) key is a 20 letters long strong, eg. `MUYVD-LSEBY-CXHRQ-XFAGY`, that has license information associated with it.
+A (license) key is a 20 letters long string, eg. `MUYVD-LSEBY-CXHRQ-XFAGY`, that has license information associated with it.
 For example, it can store info such as:

 * Trial key or subscription (time-limited)